invpe/GridShell/Documentation/FAQ/README.md

 <details>
 <summary>Technical</summary>

+1. How do i start computing?

+   `task_id = submit("script","input payload")`

+   `results = gettask(task_id)`

+   It's that simple and follows the distributed tasks execution pattern.

+   - You can start simply with the easy-to-use php script: [here](https://github.com/invpe/GridShell/tree/main/Sources/PHP), check [this GIP](https://github.com/invpe/GridShell/blob/main/Documentation/GIP/0081-V09-ADDTASKCustomScript.md) for examples.

+   - Or by using the GridShell C++ library [here](https://github.com/invpe/GridShell/tree/main/Sources/GridShell), check [basic integrations](https://github.com/invpe/GridShell/tree/main/Sources/Integrations) for lots of examples.

-1. What are the supported devices for use?
+3. What are the supported devices for use?

     Pretty much any ESP32 can become a GridShell node, as long as you can compile the sources or upload the latest release, you're ready to go.
 Check [here](https://github.com/invpe/GridShell/edit/main/Documentation/Hardware/README.md) for the list of devices tested.

-2. Why use a scripting language like MyBasic?
+4. Why use a scripting language like MyBasic?

     To prioritize simplicity in implementation and ease of demonstration, I've opted for a scripting language for tasks executed on GridShell.
 MyBasic's  straightforward syntax ensures accessibility for all users, fostering a welcoming environment for experimentation and testing within the GridShell ecosystem.

-3. Why a centralized server instead of decentralization?
+5. Why a centralized server instead of decentralization?

     In pursuit of simplicity and expeditious development, GridShell adopts a centralized server architecture rather than a decentralized peer-to-peer approach.
 This design choice facilitates rapid development and streamlines implementation processes, aligning with our priority of creating a user-friendly environment for efficient deployment and utilization.
 Simply put - because it was easier.

-4. When using `use.php` or other way of interacting with the server i get an error:
+6. When using `use.php` or other way of interacting with the server i get an error:

 ```
 PHP Warning:  stream_socket_client(): Failed to enable crypto in gridshell.php on line 35